bhamail/picapsule/README.md

 ```shell
 $ ./mvnw clean package site -Plinkcheck site-deploy
 ```
-Note: You will likely be prompted for the ssh key for your git login.
+Note: You will likely be prompted for the ssh key password for your git login.
 You do have a password on your git ssh key correct? ;)